Generic Name: benzoyl peroxide and sodium hyaluronate topical (BEN zoe il per OX ide and SOE dee um HYE al ure ON ate)

 Do not use this medicine on a child younger than 12 years old without the advice of a doctor.

-How should I use benzoyl peroxide and sodium hyaluronate topical?
+How should I use Zacare (benzoyl peroxide and sodium hyaluronate topical)?

 This medication comes as a kit containing benzoyl peroxide lotion and sodium hyaluronate gel.